computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 The curricular revision process required a significant time investment from each of us:
 20 hours of summer workshop meetings, 10 hours of fall working group meetings, and about as many hours of individual work.

-We hesitated to make weighty decisions about our curriculum while one of our tenure lines remains unfilled.
+We hesitated to make weighty decisions about our curriculum while one of our five tenure lines remains unfilled.
 However, we believe that our revised curriculum will let all current faculty contribute to most (if not all) required courses, while also making more space for each of us to contribute our unique expertise.
 We are hopeful that our revised curriculum will accommate new colleagues with minimal adaptations.